aiven/devportal/docs/products/kafka/concepts/schema-registry-authorization.rst

 Schema registry authorization
 =============================

-The schema registry authorization feature enabled in :doc:`Karapace schema registry <../howto/enable-karapace>`  allows you to both authenticate the user, and additionally grant or deny access to individual `Karapace schema registry REST API endpoints <https://github.com/aiven/karapace>`_ and filters the content the endpoints return.
+The schema registry authorization feature enabled in :doc:`Karapace schema registry <../howto/enable-karapace>`  allows you to both authenticate the user, and additionally grant or deny access to individual `Karapace schema registry REST API endpoints <https://github.com/aiven/karapace>`_ and filter the content the endpoints return.

 ..
 Tip::